PowerMops/powermops-site/src/routes/pmops/Overview.md

 of Mops words being capitalized in what may seem odd places, such as in the middle of a word like bArray.
-While this style of capitalization is common among experienced programmers for the sake of ease of reading, rest assured that you won\'t have to master any scheme of capitalization in learning Mops.
+While this style of capitalization is common among experienced programmers for the sake of ease of reading, rest assured that you won't have to master any scheme of capitalization in learning Mops.
 Mops itself is **case insensitive**, which means that you can type a word in all lower case, all upper case, or any combination thereof, and Mops will recognize it as the same word.
 As you